 What Is the Purpose of This Website?

 For starters, it’s a landing place for my audience to connect with my published works.
 You can find my first published book for sale on Amazon, and the link is on the page titled “Violet”.
-I am working on the sequel, titled Indigo, which should be out in August of 2018, as well as a poetry art book I hope to release in spring.
+I am working on the sequel, titled Indigo, which should be out in August of 2018, as well as a poetry art book I hope to release soon.